to place it on page-->

 Cast on an even number of stitches

-The best way to remember this pattern, without needing to read the instructions, is to knit the knit stitches and slip the ones that look like purl stitches.
+The best way to remember this pattern, without needing to refer to the instructions, is to knit the knit stitches and slip the ones that resemble purl stitches.
 All stitches are slipped purlwise, meaning that you insert the right-hand needle into the next stitch as if to purl.
-Do not purl, but slip the stitch off the left and onto the right needle.

 Repeat this pattern until you’ve reached the desired length.